 Parents are encouraged to schedule conferences with their student's teachers on an as needed basis.
 There are two formally scheduled conference events each academic year, one in the fall and one in the spring.
-Detailed information regarding these specific conference evenings is provided in advance of each event by both the school office and individual faculty members.
+Detailed information about these specific conference evenings is provided before each event by the school office and individual faculty members.